 - Faux pearls

-Noteworthy Vintage Avon Jewelry Collectibles
+Collectible Vintage Avon Jewelry

 20th century – One of the rare pieces of fine jewelry rendered in 14K gold with 20 uniformly sized pearls and .10 carat brilliant diamond set in the center.
 This is a once in a lifetime piece for the buyer.